-Any monies left at the end of the Plan Year will be forfeited, except for \$500.00 that can be carried over into the next Plan Year or, except for amounts contributed to your Health Savings Account.
-Obviously, qualifying expenses that you incur late in the Plan Year for which you seek reimbursement after the end of such Plan Year will be paid first before any amount is forfeited.
-For the Health Care Flexible Spending Arrangement, you must submit claims no later than 90 days after the end of the Plan Year.
-For the Day Care Flexible Spending Arrangement, you must submit claims no later than 90 days after the end of the Plan Year.
+At the end of the Plan Year, and after all eligible reimbursements have been made, any unused funds up to \$660.00 in your Limited Purpose Flexible Spending Account will roll over into the new Plan Year.
+The maximum limit may increase from year-to-year as provided under IRS Notice 2020-33 and Section 125(i) of the Internal Revenue Code.
+Any unused funds left in the account in excess of maximum limit will be forfeited.
+For the Limited Purpose Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.

+For the Dependent Care Flexible Spending Account, you must submit claims no later than 90 days after the end of the Plan Year.

 Because it is possible that you might forfeit amounts in the Plan if you do not fully use the contributions that have been made, it is important that you decide how much to place in each account carefully and conservatively.
 Remember, you must decide which benefits you want to contribute to and how much to place in each account before the Plan Year begins.
 You want to be as certain as you can that the amount you decide to place in each account will be used up entirely.

-3. Family and Medical Leave Act (FMLA)
+03. Family and Medical Leave Act (FMLA)

-If you take leave under the Family and Medical Leave Act, you may revoke or change your existing elections for health insurance and the Health Care Flexible Spending Arrangement.
-If your coverage in these benefits terminates, due to your revocation of the benefit while on leave or due to your non-payment of contributions, you will be permitted to reinstate coverage for the remaining part of the Plan Year upon your return.
-For the Health Care Flexible Spending Arrangement, you may continue your coverage or you may revoke your coverage and resume it when you return.
+If you take a leave under the Family and Medical Leave Act, you may continue, revoke or change your existing elections for health insurance and the Health Flexible Spending Account.
+If your coverage for these benefits terminates, due to your revocation of the benefit to your non-payment of contributions, you will be permitted to reinstate coverage for the remaining part of the Plan Year upon your return.
 You can resume your coverage at its original level and make payments for the time that you are on leave.
-For example, if you elect \$1,200 for the year and are out on leave for 3 months, then return and elect to resume your coverage at that level, your remaining payments will be increased to cover the difference - from \$100 per month to \$150 per month.
-Alternatively your maximum amount will be reduced proportionately for the time that you were gone.
+For example, if you elect \$1,200 for the year and are out on leave for 3 months, then return and elect to resume your coverage at that level, your remaining payments will be increased to cover the difference - for example, from \$100 per month to \$150 per month, etc. Alternatively your maximum amount will be reduced proportionately for the time that you were gone.
 For example, if you elect \$1,200 for the year and are out on leave for 3 months, your amount will be reduced to \$900.
-The expenses you incur during the time you are not in the Health Care Flexible Spending Arrangement are not reimbursable.
+The expenses you incur during the time you are not in the Health Flexible Spending Account are not reimbursable.